phuong4/create-angular-app/README.md

 # CreateAngularApp

+This project has been deployed to [https://create-angular-app.vercel.app](https://create-angular-app.vercel.app).
 You should use Node.Js 18.18.0 to run this project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.